sudomesh/node-configurator/README.md

 Now fill out the form and click "Configure node".
 A loading animation will appear while the node configures and a message will appear at the top of the page when the configuration has completed (whether it fails or succeeds).

-Your node should now be rebooting after having been suessfully configured!
+Your node should now be rebooting after having been successfully configured!

 # License #